An inside/outside Ramsey theorem and recursion theory

-In Section~\ref{sec-wRSgWeihrauch}, we position the weak Rival--Sands theorem in the Weihrauch degrees.
+We position the weak Rival--Sands theorem in the Weihrauch degrees in Section~\ref{sec-wRSgWeihrauch}.
 We find that the uniform computational strength of the weak Rival--Sands theorem is much less than that of Ramsey's theorem for pairs, despite the two theorems being equivalent over $\rca$.
-For example, the ascending/descending sequence principle, and even the weaker stable ascending/descending chain principle studied in~\cite{AstorDzhafarovSolomonSuggs}, does not Weihrauch reduce to the weak Rival--Sands theorem.
+For example, the ascending/descending sequence principle, and in fact the weaker stable ascending/descending chain principle of~\cite{AstorDzhafarovSolomonSuggs}, does not Weihrauch reduce to the weak Rival--Sands theorem.
 The diagonally non-recursive principle does not Weihrauch reduce to the weak Rival--Sands theorem either.
 This gives a further sense in which the weak Rival--Sands theorem is a weaker formalization of Ramsey's theorem for pairs.
 Nonetheless, the weak Rival--Sands theorem does exhibit non-trivial uniform computational strength.
-The infinite pigeonhole principle (i.e., Ramsey's theorem for singletons) for any finite number of partitions and the cohesiveness principle both Weihrauch reduce to the weak Rival--Sands theorem.
+The infinite pigeonhole principle for any finite number of colors and the cohesiveness principle both Weihrauch reduce to the weak Rival--Sands theorem.
 Theorem~\ref{thm-wRSgWeiLoc} summarizes the location of the weak Rival--Sands theorem in the Weihrauch degrees.

 The main results of this work are the following. \begin{itemize} \item The Rival--Sands theorem is equivalent to $\aca$ over $\rca$ (Theorem~\ref{thm-ACA_RS_eq}).
 The forward direction of this result gives a new proof of the Rival--Sands theorem for countable graphs.